Planning Your Trip

 Whether you like to be active or prefer to be a spectator, if you’re into history or science, the beach or the ballpark, there are plenty of things to do.
 But if your time is short and you want the full Cleveland experience, here’s where you should go.

 The West Side Market: Once upon a time, the city was served by massive markets, with dozens of vendors under one roof selling everything from produce to meat to baked goods to prepared food.
-The last one left is the West Side Market on West 25th Street, just over the Lorain-Carnegie bridge from downtown in Ohio City.
+The last one left is the West Side Market on West 25th Street, just over The Hope Memorial Bridge from downtown in Ohio City.
 Opened in 1912, West Side Market is the city's oldest, still-operating market.
 There’s plenty of food available, and it affords you a great opportunity for people-watching (and the obligatory photo looking down on the main floor from the mezzanine).

 University Circle: Destinations in this neighborhood on the city’s east side include Severance Hall and the city’s natural history, art, and history museums.
 University Circle is also home to the Cleveland Orchestra.
 Established in 1918, it's one of the major U.S. orchestras, colloquially called the "Big Five."
 Also, you’re not far from Little Italy, with everything from bakeries serving traditional Italian desserts to pizza places to more formal dining options.

 Cleveland Metroparks Zoo: Because who doesn’t like to go see animals?
 Well-regarded throughout the country, the Cleveland Zoo displays animals from virtually every continent, as well as the popular rainforest exhibit.
 The zoo also has a variety of programming, from evening cocktails to morning special events with zookeepers.
 You can even spend the night there on some occasions.

 Where to Eat and Drink